RESEARCH STARTER

 Plant-derived agricultural products are very diverse.
 Timber products include materials derived from trees in renewable forests.
 Grain crops such as corn, rice, and wheat are grasses that produce edible seeds.
 Cotton, flax, and hemp are the principal fiber plants grown in the United States, although less important crops such as ramie, jute, and sisal are also grown.
 Fruit crops refer to the fruit from a variety of perennial plants that are harvested for their refreshing flavors and nourishment.
 Nut crops such as pecan, walnut, and almond refer to those woody plants that produce seeds with firm shells and an inner kernel.
 Vegetable crops are extremely diverse and range from starchy calorie sources (such as potatoes) to foods that supply mainly vitamins and minerals (like lettuce).
 The world’s three most popular nonalcoholic beverages are derived from coffee, tea, and cocoa plants.
 Spice crops are plants grown for their strong aroma or flavor, and drug crops are plants that have medicinal properties.
 Ornamental crops are grown for aesthetic purposes and are divided into florist crops (flower and foliage plants) and landscape crops (nursery plants).
 Forage crops include clover, alfalfa, and other small grain grasses grown to feed livestock and a variety of straw crops for haymaking.
 Specialty crops, grown for their high cash value, include sugarcane, tobacco, artichokes, and rubber.

-Careers and Course Work
+Careers and Coursework

 The coursework required for majors in agricultural science varies considerably.
 The specific curriculum depends on the area of agricultural science the student is interested in, but a strong math and science background is generally needed.
-Most entry-level positions in the farming or food-processing industry require a bachelor’s degree; however, to acquire a research position in most universities, state or federal agencies, or private industry, a master’s or doctoral degree in agricultural science in an engineering specialty, or in a related science such as biology, chemistry, or physics is usually mandatory.
+Most entry-level positions in the farming or food-processing industry require a bachelor’s degree; however, to acquire a research position in most universities, state or federal agencies, or private industries, a master’s or doctoral degree in agricultural science, in an engineering specialty, or in a related science such as biology, chemistry, or physics is usually mandatory.

 Social Context and Future Prospects

 Agriculture has been and will continue to be extremely important to the development of human culture.
 Modern civilization would not have developed without agriculture, and agriculture has been successful primarily because of myriad and continuing discoveries made in various disciplines associated with agricultural science.
-The continued advancement of civilization depends on the ability to produce sufficient food and fiber to feed and clothe the world’s populations; therefore, agricultural science will continue to be of paramount importance in the future as scientists try to determine the best methods to produce enough food to feed an ever-growing number of people and research other issues impacting the field such as climate change and changes to weather patterns, increasing demand for water resources, and pest management.
+The continued advancement of civilization depends on the ability to produce sufficient food and fiber to feed and clothe the world’s populations; therefore, agricultural science will continue to be of paramount importance in the future as scientists try to determine the best methods to produce enough food to feed an ever-growing number of people and research other issues impacting the field, such as climate change and changes to weather patterns, increasing demand for water resources, and pest management.

 Biotechnology is likely to have a tremendous impact on agricultural science.
 Agricultural scientists have begun to use biotechnology in an attempt to improve a wide variety of characteristics in various plants and animals.
 Many genetically modified plants are already commercially available.
-In 2024, over 92 percent of all corn, soybeans, and cotton planted in the United States was genetically modified.
+In 2024, over 92 percent of all corn, soybeans, and cotton planted in the United States were genetically modified.
 These modifications may help improve a crop's resistance to certain pests, increase yields, and improve nutritional quality.
-As genetically modified foods are created, scientists must deal with the social issues, law issues (such as patents), and scientific questions they create.
+As genetically modified foods are created, scientists must deal with the social issues, legal issues (such as patents), and scientific questions they create.

 Although agricultural science has increased the yields of agricultural products, some of these gains have come at a cost to the environment.
 Agricultural scientists are studying ways to practice sustainable agriculture and to raise crop yields and quality without causing damage to the environment.
 Environmental concerns have also sparked interest in producing biofuels, fuels manufactured from agricultural derivatives.
-This raises the question of how much agricultural land should be devoted to food production and how much to grow crops as energy sources.
+This raises the question of how much agricultural land should be devoted to food production and how much to growing crops as energy sources.

 In the twenty-first century, technology continued to dominate and innovate agricultural sciences.
 Drones and satellites helped to monitor crops and soil from an aerial view.
 Artificial intelligence helped to guide farmers in creating models for the best outcomes based on historical and predictive data.
 Sustainable farming and livestock production practices continued to be explored to thwart the effects of climate change.
 New pest prevention methods and farming methods, like vertical agriculture and hydroponics, promised higher yields and maximum profits.
 Agricultural science continued to evolve, but its necessity to support the world’s population remained critical.